British Oil Painting Flowers Pansy's & Daisies By Elizabeth Bridge RI ROI

 Add a classic touch of elegance to your home with this beautiful oil painting by Elizabeth Bridge.
 This breathtaking work of art is sure to captivate, featuring vibrant pansies and daisies in an unforgettable British style.
 Enhance your decor with this timeless piece!

-- Subject still life of beautiful mixed flowers pansy's & daisies.
+- Subject is still life of beautiful mixed flowers & daisies.

-- Oil on Winsor & Newton Rathbone canvas board.
+- Oil on Windsor & Newton Rath bone canvas board.